Getting started guide

 Coordinators and educators have an important role to play in promoting healthy eating to children.

-The National Quality Framework recommends that early childhood education and care services support all aspects of children’s health, including healthy eating, ensuring that they are teaching children that healthy lifestyles underpin everyday routines and experiences.
+The National Quality Framework recommends that early childhood education and care services support all aspects of children’s health.
+This includes healthy eating, ensuring that they are teaching children that healthy lifestyles underpin everyday routines and experiences.

 Examples of how educators can promote healthy eating include:

-- teaching the children about healthy eating through discussions, questions, games and cooking activities
+• teaching the children about foods through discussions, questions, games and cooking activities

-- talking in positive ways about the healthy foods the children are eating
+• talking in positive ways about the foods the children are eating

 Host healthy events

-OSHC services can reinforce healthy eating messages and create a healthy culture by incorporating healthy foods and drinks into events and activities.
+OSHC services can reinforce healthy eating messages and create a culture where healthy eating is common by incorporating healthy foods and drinks into events and activities.

-This includes ‘special menus’ for birthdays or other celebrations, holiday program activities or excursions or family and community events, where healthy eating is the ‘norm’.
+This includes ‘special menus’ for birthdays or other celebrations, holiday program activities or excursions or family and community events.

 Step 6.
 Celebrate success

-It is important to continually reflect on, communicate and celebrate your progress with everyone in the service and the wider OSHC/school community.
+It is important to continually reflect on, communicate and celebrate your progress.
 This is a great way to keep staff and families involved and motivated.

 Communicating successes can also demonstrate to management the impact you have made and may help you to secure their ongoing support.